tsgates/arch-wiki-markdown/wiki/Zsh.md

 > The "command not found" hook

-The pkgfile package includes a "command not found" hook that will automatically search the official repositories when you enter an unrecognized command.
-Then it will display something like this:

-    $ abiword

-    abiword may be found in the following packages: extra/abiword 2.8.6-7	usr/bin/abiword

-An alternative "command not found" hook is also provided by the AUR package command-not-found, which will generate an output like the
-following:

-    $ abiword

-    The command 'abiword' is been provided by the following packages: abiword (2.8.6-7) from extra
-    	[ abiword ]
-    abiword (2.8.6-7) from staging
-    	[ abiword ]
-    abiword (2.8.6-7) from testing
-    	[ abiword ]

-for it to work, add the following to a zshrc:

-    [ -r /etc/profile.d/cnf.sh ] && . /etc/profile.d/cnf.sh
+See Pkgfile/"Command not found" hook.

+> Prevent from putting duplicate lines in the history

+It is very convinient to ignore duplicate lines in the history.
+To do so, put the following:

+    ~/.zshrc

+    setopt HIST_IGNORE_DUPS

-> Key Bindings
+> Key bindings

 Zsh does not use readline, instead it uses its own and more powerful zle.
-It does not read /etc/inputrc or ~/.inputrc. zle has an emacs mode and a vi mode.
-By default, it tries to guess whether you want emacs or vi keys from the $EDITOR environment variable.
+It does not read /etc/inputrc or ~/.inputrc.
+Zle has an emacs mode and a vi mode.
+By default, it tries to guess whether emacs or vi keys from the $EDITOR environment variable are desired.
 If it is empty, it will default to emacs.
-You can change this with bindkey -v or bindkey -e.
+Change this with bindkey -v or bindkey -e.

 To get some special keys working: